 Developing a food allergy in adulthood is a life-changer.
 Your carefree diet is out the window, and now you have auto-injectors, anaphylaxis risks, and lots of explaining.
 Meet those who’ve joined this brave new world.

 A family of four squeezes into a beachfront suite for their allergy-friendly vacation.

 We’re saddened to report that three young people have died from anaphylactic reactions in the past two months.

+From the Allergic Living Archives.
 A quick test: what’s the most widespread food allergy in North America today?
 If you answered ‘peanut’, that’s incorrect.
 But you could hardly be blamed given that legume’s notoriety.
 The right answer is seafood – from fish to crustaceans and mollusks.
 At a time when every “must-try” new restaurant is… Read more »

 Researchers in China and Louisiana have tested and compared raw and boiled proteins of a common type of shrimp.
 They were excited to find that boiling shrimp for 10 minutes reduces the allergenicity of the protein called tropomyosin, the main allergen in shellfish.
 There would still be protein traces and no one is suggesting that… Read more »

 Did you know that 30 to 50 per cent of those with an allergy to one of the seafood groups will react ot more than one type of fish or shellfish?

 Do you sometimes feel sick to your stomach not long after eating?
 Have you noticed a pattern in the types of food you eat when this occurs?
 Perhaps you have experienced unexplained skin rashes (known as hives) or vomiting or diarrhea?
 Does your child refuse to eat a certain food, or complain that it makes… Read more »